Afri-Dev/Final-Year-Project-STEM---SDG-3-/documentation.md

 - **userId**: Reference to the user who logged in
 - **date**: The date when the user logged in (ISO format)
 - **completed**: Whether the user logged in on this date (1 = completed, 0 = not completed)
-- **xpEarned**: XP reward earned for logging in on this date
+- **xpEarned**: Repurposed to track if user was active for 3+ minutes (0 = not active, 1 = active for 3+ minutes)

 Streak functionality features:
-- Accurate tracking of consecutive login days
+- Accurate tracking of consecutive login days (only increments once per calendar day)
 - Proper streak calculation that maintains continuity or resets when days are missed
 - Weekly visualization in the profile page showing completed days
 - XP rewards for daily logins (25 XP per day)
+- Visual indicators for users active for at least 3 consecutive minutes
 - Automatic streak updates on user login/initialization
+- Session duration tracking to determine if user was active for 3+ minutes

 #### Leaderboard Table
 Maintains user rankings based on XP.